Fair Patent Laws

 Floating Share Widget

-Retailers and other businesses are seeing an increasing number of patent lawsuits, and about 40 percent of the cases come from a relatively new breed of litigants that now account for about two-thirds of patent lawsuits.
+Patent trolls are a relatively new breed of litigants that now account for about two-thirds of patent lawsuits.
 The trolls typically do not invent anything or make products.
 Instead they are firms that buy weak or obscure patents, then threaten to sue companies that use the technology involved unless they pay a licensing fee.
-The threats often involve technology or practices users don’t realize are patented, and that aren’t clearly linked to the patent in question.
+The threats often involve technology or practices users don’t realize are patented or aren’t clearly linked to the patent in question.
 Patent trolls lose more than 90 percent of the cases that make it to trial.
-But the cost of defending companies against the claims is so high — the average case costs $2 million and can take 18 months — that many victims settle out of court and the cases cost legitimate businesses close to $30 billion a year in direct costs and $80 billion indirectly, amounting to close to $1,000 a year for the average household when passed on to consumers.
+But the cost of defending companies against the claims is so high – the average case costs $2 million and can take 18 months – that many victims settle out of court.
+The cases cost legitimate businesses close to $30 billion a year in direct costs and $80 billion indirectly, amounting to close to $1,000 a year for the average household when passed on to consumers.
 There were 3,657 patent lawsuits filed in U.S. District Court during 2017, down from the all-time peak of 5,838 seen in 2015 but still higher than the 3,500 cases seen in 2011, the year Congress passed its most recent attempt to bring patent abuse under control.
 Counting cases handled administratively at the patent office, the total number of disputes in 2017 was 5,453, down from 7,631 in 2015.

 Why it Matters to Retailers